 Your blood pressure is a reading of the force with which blood is passing through your circulatory system.
 Blood pressure changes naturally many times a day.
 Most changes are normal and predictable.
 When these spikes and valleys in your blood pressure occur, you may not experience unusual signs or symptoms.
 These fluctuations may be brief and fleeting.

 However, if you notice that the high pressure readings are really high or the low pressure readings are unusually low, you may want to speak with your doctor.
 When you notice these changes, it’s important you record them in a log.
 Write down your numbers, your activities, and how long it took for the number to reach normal again.
 This information may help you or your doctor detect a pattern or a problem.

 Fluctuating blood pressure can be caused by several issues.

 White-coat syndrome occurs when worry or stress from a doctor’s appointment causes a temporary spike in blood pressure.
 At home, you may find your reading is normal.
-This high blood pressure reading doesn’t mean you have hypertension (high blood pressure).
-However, people with white-coat hypertension are more likely to develop high blood pressure.
+The high blood pressure reading doesn’t mean you have hypertension (high blood pressure).
+However, people with white-coat hypertension are

 Both over-the-counter and prescription medications can impact your blood pressure.
 Some medications, like diuretics and blood pressure pills, are designed to lower your blood pressure numbers.
 Others, like cold and allergy medications, can increase your blood pressure.